 But, ground-mount solar panels do take up square footage on your property, and they are more accessible to various causes of damage.
 If you have a lot of square area on your property and choose ground-mounted panels, it is recommended to place them away from frequently-used spaces.
 Avoid installing solar panels near windows and doors, walkways, driveways, and other areas with the highest foot traffic.

-Solar panels on the ground may be your best choice if:
+Ground mounted solar panel installation may be your best choice if:

 - The property has sufficient unused ground space away from vehicles and foot traffic.